 The amount of air that enters and exits the smoker

-This will be determined by how frequently you peek inside the cooking chamber, the amount of air vents on the machine, and whether or not there are any leaks.
+This will be determined by how frequently you peek inside the cooking chamber, the number of air vents on the machine, and whether or not there are any leaks.

 Whether the meal has been marinated or has been basted in any way